[(1) A company is exempt from the requirements of this Act relating to the audit of individual accounts for a financial year if—

 (a) it is itself a subsidiary undertaking, and

-(b) its parent undertaking is established under the law of an EEA State [or part of the United Kingdom].
+(b) its parent undertaking is established under the law of [any part of the United Kingdom].

 (2) Exemption is conditional upon compliance with all of the following conditions—